kaka0525/data-structures/README.md

   * A priority queue is an abstract data type which is like a regular queue or stack data structure, but where additionally each element has a "priority" associated with it.
 In a priority queue, an element with high priority is served before an element with low priority.
   * With the Binary Heap in place this data structure didn't present any major challenge other than planning and execution based on the available methods of the Binary Heap.

+## Graph & Graph Traversal
+  * A graph is a structure consisting of a set of arrays (also called dimensions) and a set of edges .
+An edge is a pair of vertices .
+The two vertices are called the edge endpoints.
+  * This data structure wasn't particularly difficult to build, though the traversal methods did take time to design and implement.
+The intent is to review this at a later date and accommodate any further knowledge into how the traversals are happening and whether these actions can be refactored to maximize efficiency.

 ## Interview Challenge: Proper Parenthetics